 - French press coffee is the best coffee because it retains most of its natural oils and flavors

-- French press coffeemakers have paperless filtering to help lock in the subtle flavors that give coffee its unique taste and aroma
+- These coffeemakers have paperless filtering to help lock in the subtle flavors that give coffee its unique taste and aroma

 - The coffee grounds get totally immersed in water so nothing goes to waste

-Things to Consider When Buying a French Press Coffeemaker
+Things to Consider When Buying a Press Style Coffeemaker

 Think about how many cups you need to produce in one round.
-If you’re only going to make coffee for yourself, then a single cup French press or a French press that produces just a few cups of coffee will be ideal.
-However, if you have a large family of coffee drinkers, look for a model that can produce more cups at a go.
+If you’re only going to make coffee for yourself, then a single cup of coffee French press or a larger press that produces just a few cups of coffee will be ideal.
+However, if you have a large family of coffee drinkers, look for a model that can produce more cups of coffee at a go.

 French presses come in a range of materials.
 Let’s take a look at some of the most common construction materials.